pingcap-inc/tidb2dw/README.md

 A tool to replicate data change from TiDB to Data Warehouses in real-time.

 > **Note**
-> Only support TiDB v7.1.0 or later, and only support Snowflake as target Data Warehouse now.
+> Only support TiDB v7.1.0 or later, and only support Snowflake and Redshift as target Data Warehouse now.
 > To support DDL, TiDB v7.3.0 or later is required.

 ## Build